basecamp/bcx-api/sections/projects.md

 }
 ```

-This will return `200 OK`, with the location of the new project in the `Location` header, if the creation was a success.
+This will return `201 Created`, with the location of the new project in the `Location` header along with the current JSON representation of the project if the creation was a success.
+See the **Get project** endpoint for more info.
 If the user does not have access to create new projects or the account has reached the project limit, you'll see `403 Forbidden`.

 Update project